gabrieltal/javascript-30/README.md

 12 - Key Sequence detection
 Done on Friday May 18 2018
 Learned about entering key sequences to make cool things like unicorns appear

+13 - Slide in on scroll
+Done on Saturday May 19 2018
+Images slide in as you're scrolling down.
+Nifty idea I don't really like how it looks though so I don't know that I'd actually use this.